Digital-Thought/dtPyAppFramework/docs/Configuration_Files.md

 2. All Users Configuration (Priority: 200)
 3. User-Specific Configuration (Priority: 100)

-You can customize the priority by adding or modifying settings readers.
+You can customise the priority by adding or modifying settings readers.

 ```python
 from dtPyAppFramework.settings import Settings